When the Infiltrator cannot infiltrate

 In scenarios where traditional Infiltration is prohibited, one alternative could allow the model to deploy within the opponent's Deployment Zone rather than its own.
 Importantly, this would not reduce the distance to objectives in missions where markers must be captured or held — the Infiltrator would still be positioned at an equivalent distance from key objectives as if it had deployed normally on its own side.

-The potential drawback of this approach emerges when multiple Infiltrators are present.
-If multiple models deploy at once into an enemy zone, it can become challenging to place them legally while keeping a reasonable distance from enemy units and avoiding unfair positioning.
-While self-balancing mechanisms will aid model placement, special care must also be taken to avoid overcrowding or awkward deployment constraints from becoming issues.
+A potential drawback of this approach arises when multiple Infiltrators are deployed at once into enemy zones.
+Placing them legally while maintaining an acceptable distance from enemy units and avoiding unfair positioning may become challenging; while self-balancing mechanisms will aid model placement, extra care must also be taken to avoid overcrowding or deployment constraints becoming issues.

 Delayed Deployment & First-Turn Reposition